iddocohen/vce_cloudinit/README.md

 Go to the either folder and either use the existing .iso or generate a new one based on your use-case.

+When altering existing user-data/meta-data files please note, that they are YAML based and as such are sensitive to syntax.
+For example, do not use tabs for spaces.

 **Please note** Best practice is to upload the .iso to the data storage where the VCE gets spun-up at.
 Trying to mount the .iso locally and use something like e.g. VMware Fusion to install the VCE remotely with .iso attached locally will fail.

 # Generating new ISO for VCE